youyanggu/covid19_projections/about.md

 To see our estimates of R values for every state and country, see our [Infections Tracker](https://covid19-projections.com/infections-tracker/) page.

 We can learn more from the model than just the R<sub>0</sub>.
 For example, our model determined that the true mortality rate (IFR) for COVID-19 in most regions in the world is [around 1%](https://twitter.com/youyanggu/status/1256051255253757953).
 This is largely consistent with what [scientists have found](https://www.healthaffairs.org/doi/full/10.1377/hlthaff.2020.00455), despite the fact that the case mortality rate is much higher (e.g. Italy is at 13-14%).
-The model can also determine when people in a region started social-distancing.
+The model can also determine when people in a region started social distancing.
 For New York, this inflection point is determined to be around March 14, which closely matches the [NYC subway ridership data](https://twitter.com/youyanggu/status/1248844841733128192).

 We have a strong validation system to make sure that all of our updates pass out-of-sample validation before they can be included in the model.
 This allows us to better differentiate the signal from the noise and be more resistant to outliers.
 Because all of our assumptions and projections are verified on all 50 states as well as 40 countries, we are able to create more robust projections.